Skip to main content

 • name: Friendly connection name

-• type: One of athena, bigquery, clickhouse, databricks, duckdb, fabric, mssql, postgres, redshift, snowflake, trino
+• type: One of athena, bigquery, clickhouse, databricks, duckdb, fabric, mssql, mysql, postgres, redshift, snowflake, trino

 • include: Optional glob patterns for schema.table values to include